hisham044/TutorSpeak/Readme.md

 # TutorSpeak

 ## Overview
-This project is a voice assisting teacher that helps students to learn and understand the concepts of the subjects.
-It is a voice-based application that can be used by integrating this program with a robot hardware system.
-The robot will be able to interact with the students and teach them the concepts of the subjects.
-The robot answers only to questions related to learning.
+TutorSpeak is a voice-enabled teaching assistant designed to help students learn and understand various concepts across a wide range of subjects.
+This versatile application can be integrated with a robotic hardware system for an interactive learning experience or simply run on a computer as a software solution.
+TutorSpeak responds to learning-related queries, providing explanations, answering questions, and guiding students through their educational journey.

 ## Installation
 1. Clone the repository - `git clone https://github.com/hisham044/Voice-Assisting-Teacher.git`